Strategic Issues in Employing and Deploying Damages Experts

 Engaging the right damages expert

-Engaging the right damages expert for the dispute is one of the most important decisions a party makes, together with its choice of counsel.
+Engaging the right damages expert for the dispute is one of the most important decisions a party makes, apart from its choice of counsel.

 Given that damages issues are governed by the applicable law and often linked with liability issues, the lawyers engaged by the parties typically work closely with the client to identify the right experts for the case.